Benny-/fim-ebook-transformer/README.rst

 fim-ebook-transformer
 =======================

-Web service to download ebooks from `fimfiction.net <https://www.fimfiction.net/>`.
+Web service to download ebooks from `fimfiction.net <https://www.fimfiction.net/>`_.
 It embeds any external images and runs calibre to remove any errors in the ebook.
-A sample service might be running `here <http://㑤.com:4100/>`_
+A sample service might be running on http://xn--t3k.com:4100/

 Dependecies
 ------------